PeterConstable/PythonTutorial/5_Bool_Comparisons.md

 Probably not that useful, but something to be aware of.

 What is more useful is to know that pretty much any object can be implicitly converted to a boolean if it's used in a place where a ```bool``` is expected.
-As a conditional expression in a program control statement, for instance.
+As a conditional expression in a flow control statement, for instance.
 We'll come back to that in the next lesson.
 For now, the thing to learn is that any object can be converted to a ```bool```.
 The built-in ```bool()``` function can be used to do that explicitly.
 Let's explore some examples.

 ```foo
 >>> bool(42)